-UnitedHealthcare Community & State is dedicated to providing diversified solutions to states' programs that care for the economically disadvantaged, the medically underserved and those without the benefit of employer-funded health care coverage in exchange for a monthly premium per member from the applicable state.
-UnitedHealthcare Community & State's primary customers oversee Medicaid plans, the Children's Health Insurance Program (CHIP), and other federal, state and community health care programs.
-States using managed care services for Medicaid beneficiaries select health plans using either a formal bid process, or award individual contracts.
-As of December 31, 2012, UnitedHealthcare Community & State participates in programs in 25 states and the District of Columbia, serving approximately 3.8 million beneficiaries.
-UnitedHealthcare Community & State serves populations that range in size from 9,000 people to more than 600,000 people.
-For those states or counties that choose not to enter into risk arrangements, UnitedHealthcare Community & State offers a variety of management services that leverage its infrastructure and experience, as well as the considerable health care system assets of UnitedHealth Group.
+UnitedHealthcare Community & State is dedicated to providing diversified solutions to states' programs that care for the economically disadvantaged, the medically underserved and those without the benefit of employer-funded health care coverage in exchange for a fixed monthly premium per member from the applicable state.
+UnitedHealthcare Community & State's primary customers oversee Medicaid plans, Children's Health Insurance Programs (CHIP), and other federal, state and community health care programs.
+As of December 31, 2013, UnitedHealthcare Community & State participated in programs in 24 states and the District of Columbia, and served more than 4 million beneficiaries.
+The Patient Protection and Affordable Care Act and a reconciliation measure, the Health Care and Education Reconciliation Act of 2010 (together, Health Reform Legislation) provides for optional Medicaid expansion effective January 1, 2014.
+Currently, more than half of our state customers have elected to expand Medicaid.
+For further discussion of the Medicaid expansion under Health Reform Legislation, see Item 7, "Management Discussion and Analysis of Financial Condition and Results of Operations."